 Appropriate landscaping and/or screening materials may be required to help screen the wind energy siting and facility and accessory structures from major roads and neighboring residences.

 No WECS tower or other tall structure associated with a WECS Project shall be lighted unless required by the Federal Aviation Administration (FAA).
 When lighting is required by FAA, it shall be the red, intermittent, glowing-style, rather than the white, strobe-style, unless disclosed and justified through the application review process.
-Aircraft sensor systems to turn the lights on only when low-flying aircraft are in the area may be required.
+When lighting is required by FEE, all WECS Projects shall contain an ADLS to turn the lights on only when low-flying aircraft are in the area may be required.

 Lighting of the WECS facility and accessory structures shall be limited to the minimum necessary and full cut-off lighting (e.g., dark sky compliant) may be required when determined necessary to mitigate visual impacts.